8 Tips to Better Manage Employee Time Off During the Holiday Season

 Swapping Shifts

-Since everyone has different holiday plans, allowing employees to swap shifts gives them the flexibility they need to celebrate their usual holiday traditions while making sure you have enough employees on staff.
+Since everyone has different holiday plans, allowing employees to swap shifts gives them the flexibility they need to celebrate their usual holiday traditions while managing time off so you make sure you have enough employees on staff.

 For example, an employee who usually celebrates in the morning, but has the early shift, may switch with an employee who usually celebrates in the evening but has a later shift.